Rolling

 Available data ranges:

-positive Integer, fixed number of observations used for each window or a time range specified as follows:
+this is a positive integer, representing the number of observations used for each window or a time range specified as follows:

 : Every n minutes